Who is Echo in Marvel's Hawkeye? All about Alaqua Cox's new hero Maya Lopez

 - Read more: Meet the Hawkeye dog – Lucky the Pizza Dog

 Hawkeye releases new episodes weekly every Wednesday on Disney Plus.
 You can sign up to Disney+ for £7.99 a month or £79.90 a year now.
-Check out more of our Fantasy coverage or visit our TV Guide to see what’s on tonight.
+Know a Marvel fan?
+Don't miss our round-up of Marvel gifts.
+Check out more of our Fantasy coverage or visit our TV Guide to see what's on tonight.